KernelGamut32/explore-paginated-reports/labs/lab02.md

-# Lab 02 - Data Sources & Datasets
+# Lab 02

 ## Overview

 In this lab, you’ll use Power BI Report Builder to connect to a Power BI semantic model (dataset) that’s built from a CSV exported from FPDS.
-You’ll create a shared data source, build multiple datasets (including parameterized and lookup datasets), then do a quick layout smoke test by adding a table and a matrix with no formatting.
+You’ll create a shared data source, build multiple datasets (including parameterized and lookup datasets).
+You'll then explore report design, layout, formatting, and report interactivity (filtering, grouping).

 ## Learning objectives